kkruecke/cplus-documentation/notes/heap.rst

   Right(i) = 2i + 1                    returns right child position
 ===================================== ==============================

 These calculation are the basis for an array based implementation of a heap.
-Starting with the root, each level of the tree starts at position :math:`2^n` in the array.
-The root is at index :math:`2^0 = 1`, the second level starts at
-:math:`2^1 = 2` , the third at :math:`2^2 = 4`, the fourth at :math:`2^3 = 8` and so on:

 .. figure:: ../images/heap-as-array1.gif
    :alt: Logical Structure